 This architectural choice creates several significant advantages over traditional serverless platforms, including enhanced security isolation between tenants.

-No Cold Starts: Because V8 Isolates start in just 5 milliseconds, Workers don’t suffer from the security vulnerabilities that can occur during the initialization phase of traditional serverless platforms.
 Single-Pass Security: All security checks happen in a single pass through Cloudflare’s stack, reducing the attack surface and eliminating gaps between security layers.
-Consistent Deployment: Every server in every data center runs identical code, ensuring security policies are applied uniformly across the globe.
+Consistent Deployment: Every server in every data center runs identical code, so security policies are applied uniformly across the globe.

 One of the most notorious issues with conventional serverless platforms like AWS Lambda is the “cold start” problem.
 Here’s how traditional serverless platforms typically work: